NDAs being used to shield abusers, says former employee of Harvey Weinstein

 By Áine Kenny

-The theatre producer and former assistant to Harvey Weinstein who became the first woman to break a non-disclosure agreement (NDA) and speak out against the disgraced film producer had said that victims of abuse are being prevented from talking to loved ones or medical professionals about what has happen to them.
+The theatre producer and former assistant to Harvey Weinstein who became the first woman to break a non-disclosure agreement (NDA) and speak out against the disgraced film producer has said that victims of abuse are being prevented from talking to loved ones or medical professionals about what has happened to them.

 Zelda Perkins was speaking at the public launch of the Employment Equality (Amendment) (Non-Disclosure Agreement) Bill, an online event organised by Senator Lynn Ruane who said she hoped her bill would stop NDAs being used to cover up criminal and abusive behaviour.